 The U Ethical Australian Equities Trust – Wholesale has been developed for the long-term investor, and aims to outperform benchmark after fees over rolling 5-year periods.
 It invests primarily in Australian shares and listed property trusts, as well as up to 10 per cent in fixed interest and cash.

 U Ethical’s investment process ensures that all investment decisions are in keeping with our vision and that they promote careful financial stewardship.
-This is achieved through the application of positive and negative screens and engagement with companies—together with a focus on competitive economic returns and sustainability.
+This is achieved through the application of positive and negative screens, ESG integration, alignment with the United Nations’ Sustainable Development Goals and engagement with companies—together with a focus on competitive economic returns and sustainability.

-Our negative screen evaluates a company’s products, services and practices to ensure they are not detrimental to society or the environment.
+Our negative screening evaluates a company’s products, services and practices to ensure they are not detrimental to society or the environment.
 U Ethical avoids investing in companies that:

 Our screening approach means we systematically exclude the following industries due to their inherent negative impacts:

 • Defence and weapons (civilian, conventional and controversial weapons)

 • Predatory lending

 However, we recognise that there are occasions when companies inadvertently violate these principles and make genuine efforts to rectify this.
 Furthermore, we generally do not exclude a company where a contravention of the principles constitutes less than 5% of the company’s revenue or earnings.
 In such instances, the contravention may be outweighed by significantly positive factors.